sanjanasp/PaymentGroupApp/README.md

 * As a user, I want to be able to save the existing list of people.
 * As a user, I want to be able to reload the list from the file.

+### **Phase 4: Task 2**
+* In PaymentGroup class, deductAmountThatIsTaken and deductAmountThatIsGiven methods are robust.

+### **Phase 4: Task 3**

+* There is duplication in some parts of the PaymentGroupDemo.
+If I had more time, I would extract methods, and call those methods inside the original method.